maciejsmolinski/toy-lang/README.md

 npm run watch
 ```

-## Output

-The outcome of running the code
+The output printed on the screen

 ```sh
 [INPUT]